ae6rt/etcd-cluster-ansible/README.md

 ## Standup a 5 node etcd cluster secured with TLS with Ansible

-This guide assumes you have 5 CentOS7 EC2 nodes setup, and that these hosts are inventories in the playbook/hosts file.
+This guide assumes you have 5 CentOS7 EC2 nodes setup, and that these hosts are inventoried in the playbook/hosts file.

 ### Generate an RPM with etcd binaries